Welcome to today's edition of the Rush 24-7 podcast.

 More on that as the program unfolds.

-But what my point is, I think the people of Indiana know that they can keep this going or they can end it.
+But my point is, I think the people of Indiana know that they can keep this going or they can end it.

 They can vote for Cruz and keep this thing going and maybe create circumstances that would lead to a contested convention.

-Um because there has to be enough situational awareness now with all the media coverage and all the attention, and that we've had a full week of nothing but Indiana in the news.
+And we've had a full week of nothing but Indiana in the news.

-So the people voting today have to know what's going on, other than just which candidate they support.
+So the people voting today have to know what's going on other than just which candidate they support.

-So the conventional wisdom is that Trump wins, and if he wins big, that that kind of like ends it for Cruz.
+And if he wins big, that that kind of like ends it for Cruz.

-Not that Cruz took it out, but just that it in a realistic sense ends it.
+Not that Cruz took it out, but just that it, in a realistic sense, ends it.

 They want the contest to continue.